 Bradly: I would say it is across the board.
-Again, we have executives who are traveling to another country for a meeting, we have the airlines that have people on a regular basis going in and out of a number of countries, and then you have people doing some type of construction work at a site in another country.
+Again, we have executives that are traveling to another country for a meeting, we have the airlines that have people on a regular basis that are going in and out of a number of countries, and then you have people that are doing some type of construction work at a site in another country.

 TK: How unique is Care Abroad?
 Are there other programs like it?

-And so, in the situations where employees don't have access to all the benefits of an international or travel policy that was purchased for their particular trip, that’s really when we come into play.
+And so, in situations where employees don’t have access to all the benefits of an international travel policy that was purchased for a particular trip, that’s really where we come into play.
 And the nice thing is the team specializes in international care, but they understand U.S. comp.
 So, they understand federal regulations and they’re accustomed to working with any of the state workers’ compensation systems.

 So, it’s really a good fit.
-They understand what they need to do here from a regulatory perspective and then they have that access and can assist with care management in other countries as well.
+They understand what they need to do on the comp side from a regulatory perspective and then they have that access and can assist with care management in other countries as well.